PixarV/terraform-provider-r4/website/docs/r/network_acl.html.markdown

 resource and a network ACL resource with a `subnet_ids` attribute.
 Do not use the same subnet ID in both a network ACL resource and a network ACL association resource.
 Doing so will cause a conflict of associations and will overwrite the association.

-For more information about Network ACLs, see the documentation on [Network ACL][network-acl].
+For more information about network ACLs, see the documentation on [Network ACL][network-acl].

 ## Example Usage